 Consult with your current academic advisor to discuss what options are available in your current Faculty.
 Many students are surprised at what options are open to them.

-The Centre for Career Action is another great place to seek advice, meeting with a career advisor can open doors that you were not aware of.
+The Centre for Career Development is another great place to seek advice, meeting with a career advisor can open doors that you were not aware of.
 This meeting can also help to ensure that Health is right for you!

 Explore which Health program meets your goals